liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/01-creating-form-field-types.markdown

 `ddm.form.field.type.icon`
 : The icon for the field type.
-Choosing one of the [Lexicon icons](https://lexicondesign.io/docs/patterns/icons.html) makes your form field blends in with the existing form field types.
+Choosing one of the [Lexicon icons](https://lexicondesign.io/docs/patterns/icons.html) makes your form field blend in with the existing form field types.

 `ddm.form.field.type.js.class.name`
 : The field type's JavaScript class name---the JavaScript file defines the field